dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 * Open the quicksearch.rst file
 * Determine a name for the keyword following the format of the existing keywords in the appropriate section.

-  * All keywords should be one word with the first letter of each word capitalized.
+  * All keywords should be one word with the first letter of each word capitalized (i.e. CamelCase).
   * All keywords should end with "UseCase"
   * Keywords in the "Use Cases by MET Tool" section should end with "ToolUseCase"
   * Keywords in the "Use Cases by Application" section should end with "AppUseCase"